FREE SHIPPING ON ALL AU ORDERS OVER $40 📦

 Medically, there is no reason not to enjoy sex or a bit of frisky fun whilst on your period, but for some it’s a flat-out no-go zone (also, we'd like to acknowledge here that for endometriosis warriors, or those who may suffer from conditions such as vaginismus, sex might be super uncomfortable and so we'd recommend seeking professional advice/support).
 Whatever your preference, here are a few things to consider:

 Getting frisky whilst on your period releases endorphins and oxytocin (often dubbed ‘the love hormone’) in our bodies which can improve our mood, reduce the perception of pain and make us feel all warm and fuzzy and connected to our partner.
 Orgasms are also said to relieve period pain (‘cos we needed another excuse?!).
+Learn more about orgasms and period cramps on The Moxie Periodic Table, as told by resident Sexologist, Chantelle Otten, HERE.

 Whilst sex is the last thing on some people’s minds during their period, others can’t think of anything but.
 Arousal during menstruation for a lot of peeps on their period can be heightened, particularly due to increasing levels of estrogen and testosterone on around day 3.
 Also, don’t assume that your partner won’t be into it – they might really dig it, too!
 Doesn’t hurt to ask…